 St Thomas More offers a grounded, supportive, and values-driven education.
 It balances academic progress with moral formation, producing young men (and women in the Sixth Form) who are polite, purposeful, and ready for the world.
 Best suited to families who value the Catholic ethos and want a school where their son will be known, challenged, and supported within a strong community structure.
 The main challenge is securing a place amidst high demand.

 Yes.
 Ofsted rated the school Good in its most recent inspection (2024).
 The report highlighted the calm atmosphere, effective safeguarding, and the strong progress students make.
-Progress 8 scores in 2024 were +0.32, indicating above-average progress compared to schools across England.
+In the 2024-25 / 2025 dataset, Progress 8 is +0.32, indicating above-average progress compared to schools across England.

 No, but Catholic applicants are given priority.
 The admissions policy prioritises baptised Catholic children from practising families.
 However, the school welcomes applications from other faiths and none, provided they are willing to support the Catholic ethos, though places for non-Catholics are limited due to oversubscription.

 Yes.
 The school operates a mixed Sixth Form for students aged 16-18.
-It offers a wide range of A-level and vocational Level 3 courses.
+It includes A-level and vocational Level 3 courses.
 Girls are admitted to the Sixth Form, creating a co-educational environment at the top of the school.

-For Year 7 entry in September 2026, the national closing date for the Common Application Form (CAF) is 31 October 2025.
-Parents applying under faith criteria must also return the Supplementary Information Form (SIF) directly to the school by the same date.
+For Year 7 entry in September 2027, Southend-on-Sea's secondary-transfer timetable opens applications on 1 September 2026, sets the Common Application Form (CAF) deadline as 31 October 2026, and releases offers on 1 March 2027.
+Parents applying under faith criteria should also check the school's current Supplementary Information Form (SIF) instructions.

 The school has a dedicated Learning Support department.
 The SENCO coordinates support for students with Education, Health and Care Plans (EHCPs) and those on the SEN register.
 Support includes in-class teaching assistants, literacy interventions, and pastoral mentoring.